sandboxie-plus/sandboxie-docs/Content/PlusMigrationGuide.md

 ![](../Media/Migration/27.png)

-The "drop admin rights" option is in the new UI located on the Security sub tab of the general tab, together with additional security enchancements.
+The "drop admin rights" option is in the new UI located on the Security sub tab of the General Options tab, together with additional security enhancements.

 ## Network Files

 ![](../Media/Migration/28.png)

-"Block network file and folder access" have been moved to the Access Restrictions sib tab of the General tab
+"Block network files and folders access" has been moved to the Access Restrictions sub tab of the General Options tab.

 ## Resource Access